flavorjones/bundler-as_of/README.md

 # Bundler::AsOf

-Bundler::AsOf allows you to `bundle install` dependencies as of a certain date.
-This is intended for use with old projects that have not been well-maintained and that won't bundle today (but were able to be bundled on some date in the past).
+Bundler::AsOf allows you to `bundle install` dependencies as of a certain date in the past.

+This is intended for use with old projects that have not been well-maintained and that won't bundle or won't run today using recent releases (but were able to be bundled on some date in the past).

 ## Inspiration

-Inspiration for this came from @Schwad and his [portal_gun](https://github.com/Schwad/portal_gun) project.
-Also a bunch of old mdpress presentations that I have sitting around in Dropbox.
+Inspiration for this came from [@Schwad](https://github.com/Schwad) and his [`portal_gun`](https://github.com/Schwad/portal_gun) project.
+Also a bunch of old mdpress presentations that I have sitting around in Dropbox were motivating.

+## How Does It Work?

+`bundler-as_of` is a [Bundler plugin](https://bundler.io/bundle_plugin.html) that uses a `before-install-all` hook to modify the dependencies that Bundler installs and writes to the lockfile.

+It traverses the full dependency graph (including transitive dependencies) and whenever possible, resolves the version to the latest release that both:

+1. satisfies the version requirements specified (if any)
+2. existed as-of the date specified

+So, more specifically, `bundler-as_of` will try to avoid any releases that were made _after_ the specified date.

+Occasionally, `bundler-as_of` may not be able to find a dependency that meets both of these criteria, and in that case will print a warning and will not modify the dependency.

 ## Usage